 For the Consumer

-Applies to clindamycin: capsule, powder for solution, solution
+Applies to clindamycin: oral capsule, oral powder for solution

 Along with its needed effects, clindamycin (the active ingredient contained in Cleocin HCl) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking clindamycin:

 Incidence not known

 - Abdominal or stomach cramps, pain, or tenderness

 - bleeding gums

 - blistering, peeling, or loosening of the skin

 - cloudy urine